Skip to content

 const result = await db.query('SELECT * FROM posts', { live: true });

-You get back a live result set that can directly drive application-level reactivity.
+You get back a live result set that can directly drive application state.

 General Idea